-Eating bad foods can make you feel like crap, lead to weight gain and cause all sorts of health problems.
+Eating unhealthy foods can make you feel bad, lead to weight gain and cause many health problems.

-Here are 7 unhealthy foods you should avoid like the plague.
+Here are 7 unhealthy foods you should limit.

 1. Added Sugar and High Fructose Corn Syrup